Quality-constrained Entropy Maximization Policy Optimization for LLM Diversity: Quality-constrained Entropy Maximization Policy Optimization

-Whether from the perspective of the original optimization objective of RLHF or the optimization objective in \cref{prop:kl-rlhf}, RLHF itself does not explicitly encourage diversity in generation.
 Unlike the optimization objective in \cref{prop:kl-rlhf}, we directly replace the minimizing of KL divergence with maximizing the entropy to explicitly encourage diversity in generation, while treating KL divergence and quality as constraints. \cref{prop:kl-qempo} provides the analytical solution form of the corresponding optimization problem.
 The difference between the analytical solution of RLHF and that of \cref{prop:kl-qempo} lies in the addition of an exponential term to $\pi_{\mathrm{ref}}(y|x)$.
 Since $0 < \frac{\lambda_{2}}{\lambda_{2}+1} < 1$, the amplifying effect of the exponential term becomes greater when $\pi_{\mathrm{ref}}(y|x)$ is smaller.
 For example, $0.9^{0.5} \approx 0.9487$, with an amplification factor of 1.05, while $0.3^{0.5} \approx 0.5477$, with an amplification factor of 1.83.
 Compared to not adding the exponential term, the effect of $\frac{\lambda_{2}}{\lambda_{2}+1}$ is to make the output distribution more uniform.
 Specifically, \cref{prop:entropy-kl} shows that when $\frac{1}{\beta} = \frac{\lambda_{1}}{\lambda_{2}}$, $\pi_{\mathrm{QEMPO-KL}}$ has higher entropy than $\pi_{\mathrm{RLHF}}(y|x)$.
+The proofs of \cref{prop:kl-qempo} and \cref{prop:entropy-kl} are provided in Appendix \ref{p3} and Appendix \ref{p4}, respectively.

 \begin{restatable}{proposition}{propTwo} For the optimization problem: $ \max_{\pi} H_{\pi}(Y|X) \quad s.t. \left\{ \right.$ where $\mathrm{R} = \mathbb{E}_{\pi_{\mathrm{RLHF}}}[r(x,y)], \mathrm{K}= \mathrm{KL}(\pi_{\mathrm{RLHF}}\parallel \pi_{\mathrm{ref}} )$.
 The analytical solution that minimizes this optimization objective is $ \pi_{\mathrm{QEMPO-KL}} = \frac{\pi_{\mathrm{ref}}^{\frac{\lambda_{2}}{\lambda_{2}+1}} \exp( \frac{\lambda_{1}}{\lambda_{2}+1} r(x,y))}{Z(x)} $ where $\lambda_1$ and $\lambda_2$ are the Lagrange multipliers for this optimization objective and $Z(x) = \sum_{y}\pi_{\mathrm{ref}}^{\frac{\lambda_{2}}{\lambda_{2}+1}} \exp( \frac{\lambda_{1}}{\lambda_{2}+1} r(x,y))$. \end{restatable}